 Using a bank as a trustee can avoid these unnecessary costs.
 Institutional trustees handle these trustee duties every day.
 They have systems in place to properly complete taxes, to invest and reinvest funds, and to report to beneficiaries.
-Indeed, many professional or private trustees do this very effectively too.

-The biggest downside to using an institutional trustee is that only a handful of the larger trust companies have dedicated special needs trust divisions that understand the nuances of handling a special needs trust as opposed to other trusts.
+The biggest downside to using an institutional trustee is that only a handful of the larger banks and trust companies have dedicated special needs trust divisions that understand the nuances of handling a special needs trust as opposed to other trusts.
 SNTs and other future planning devices for people with special needs must consider eligibility for government benefits such as SSI and Medicaid.
 Trustees of these trusts also must factor in a host of other considerations specific to people with special needs.
-If the institutional trustee has no special knowledge of these considerations, your trust could run into problems to the detriment of your child.
+If the bank as a trustee has no special knowledge of these considerations, your trust could run into problems to the detriment of your child.

 Professional or private trustees as well as non-profit organizations that act as trustees for special needs trusts often have the specialized knowledge and can offer the personalized service that large institutional trustees lack.
-These trustees usually work with many fewer trusts than institutional trustees do but many used to work at institutional trustees or have other background in trust management.
+These trustees usually work with many fewer trusts than institutional trustees do, but often have experience as institutional trustees or other background in trust management.

 Rubin Law is the only law firm in Illinois exclusively limited to providing compassionate special needs legal and future planning to guide our fellow Illinois families of children and adults with intellectual disabilities, developmental disabilities, or mental illness down the road to peace of mind.
 For more information about appointing a bank as a trustee for your special needs trust, email us at email@example.com or call 866-TO-RUBIN.